353words/food/README.md

 86 }
 ```

 Listing 8 shows the `ETL` function.
-On line 57 we see `ETL` receives an `io.Reader` as the CSV and a [transaction](https://en.wikipedia.org/wiki/Database_transaction) which is used to insert values to the database.
+On line 57 we see `ETL` receives an `io.Reader` as the CSV and a [transaction](https://en.wikipedia.org/wiki/Database_transaction) which is used to insert values to the database, `ETL` returns number of records, num of bad records and an error value.
 On line 63 we register `unmarshalTime` to handle time values.
 On lines 64,45 we initial number of records and number of errors which are returned by `ETL`.
 On line 67 we start a `for` loop.
 On line 70 we decode a row from the CSV and on line 71 we check if the returned error is `io.EOF` signaling end-of--file.
 On line 74 we check for other errors and if there is log them and increase `numErrors` on line 76.
 Then on 79 we convert to numerical level and on line 80 we insert the record to the database, again checking for errors.
 Finally, on line 85 we return number of records, number of errors and signal that there was no critical error.

 **Listing 10: main**